 - Remove mortgage insurance.
 If you purchased your home with less than 20% down, you're most likely paying private mortgage insurance (PMI).
 Refinancing will help you eliminate the extra expense if you've paid down your mortgage balance to 80% of the home’s original appraised value and/or have seen an increase in your home's value to at least 20% equity.

 - Take cash out to consolidate your debt or make home improvements.
 Every month that you make your mortgage payment, you’re building equity in your home.
-A cash-out refinance is when you tap into your home’s equity and get cash back to pay for other things, like paying down debt (high interest credit cards, student loans, medical bills) or creating a cash cushion.
+A cash-out refinance is when you tap into your home’s equity and get cash back to pay for other things, like paying down debt (high interest credit cards, student loans, medical bills) or create a cash cushion.
 By consolidating your debts, you can lower your total monthly expenses and keep more money in your pocket.*

 Been dreaming of a gourmet kitchen?
 You can also take cash out and use it to remodel or update your home.
 By doing a little research, you can also make the right upgrades (bathroom, windows, landscaping) that will increase your home’s value and have you living in your dream home too!